Power Gauge Report is an investing newsletter run by Marc Chaikin.

 8) You Get 4 Special Reports

-Along with the monthly newsletter, portfolio and updates you get 4 special reports and they are:
+Along with the monthly newsletter, portfolio, and updates, you get four special reports, and they are:

 The first report covers gold and using the Power Pulse tool to figure out good stocks.

-You use the same analytics you use for all stocks which is exerts, technicals, money flow indicator and relative strength oscillator.
+You use the same analytics you use for all stocks, which are exerts, technicals, money flow indicators, and relative strength oscillators.

 The third report covers four stocks for retirement.

-Marc claims to have identified 4 of these stocks that you can hold until retirement based on those two factors.
+Marc claims to have identified four of these stocks that you can hold until retirement based on those two factors.

-Lastly, there's 5 stocks that Chaikin believes you should avoid.
+Lastly, there are 5 stocks that Chaikin believes you should avoid.

 All of these stocks are "very bearish" based on Chaikin's tools.